caltechlibrary/eprints2archives/README.md

 * `https://SERVER`
 * `https://SERVER/view`
 * The set of pages `https://SERVER/view/X`, where each `X` is obtained by parsing the HTML of `https://SERVER/view` and extracting links to pages under `/view`
+* The set of pages `https://SERVER/view/X/Y`, where each `Y` is obtained by parsing the HTML of `https://SERVER/view/X` and extracting links

 Next, for every EPrint record, `eprints2archives` constructs 3 URLs and verifies that they exist on the EPrints server; thus, there may be up to 3 URLs sent to each public web archive for every EPrint record on a server.
 The URLs are as follows, where `N` is the id number of the EPrint record: